ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 #### 5. Prices and amounts (Preis und Betrag)

-На счёте должны быть указаны следующие суммы:
+An invoice must show:

-- Стоимость услуги без НДС.
+- Service price without VAT.

-- Сумма НДС (Umsatzsteuer), если она применяется.
+- VAT amount (Umsatzsteuer), if applicable.

-- Итоговая сумма с НДС.
+- Total with VAT.

-Если вы работаете по системе Kleinunternehmerregelung (упрощённая система для малых предпринимателей), указывайте, что НДС не взимается согласно § 19 UStG (Налоговый кодекс Германии). Например: «Gemäß § 19 UStG wird keine Umsatzsteuer berechnet.»
+If you use Kleinunternehmerregelung, note no VAT is charged under § 19 UStG (e.g., “Gemäß § 19 UStG wird keine Umsatzsteuer berechnet.”).

 #### 6. Payment terms (Zahlungsbedingungen)